European stocks fall as car shares skid

 European stocks fell on Thursday as car industry shares came under pressure after the US launched an investigation into auto imports, while stocks were also weighed down by US president Donald Trump’s decision to cancel a summit with North Korean leader Kim Jong-un.

-Food groups Glanbia and Kerry were also risers, but cider-makers C&C Group fell 2.2 per cent to €2.93.
+Food groups Glanbia and Kerry were also risers, but cider-maker C&C Group fell 2.2 per cent to €2.93.

 Paper and packaging group Smurfit Kappa closed 0.3 per cent lower at €34.40 on a day when it acquired Dutch paper and recycling business Reparenco for €460 million.